JCruz-Dev/vanillajs-projects/README.md

 This is a repository for Vanilla JS side Projects

-Project 1: This project is about working with the DOM and LocalStorage where you make a tweet (simulation), you can edit its state, delete the tweet and save in on LocalStorage.
+Project 1: In this project I work with the DOM and LocalStorage where you make a tweet (simulation), you can edit its state, delete the tweet and save it in on LocalStorage.
 URL: https://dom-ls-project.now.sh/

 ---